Krankai/personal-page/README.md

 # personal-page
-Web Application Development Lab1
+Course: Web Application Development - Lab1: Personal Page
-Name: Do Quoc Thinh

-This is my first project, a personal page, for the course Web Application Development at my current university.
+Requirements: using Frames, Images, Links and all components of a form; using CSS to decorate the page.